 The surname Crossmind was first found in Somerset where some of the earliest records of the name include: Nicholas Crousman, Philip Crosman and Thomas Crosman are all listed there in the reign of Edward III.
 Philip Crosman was listed in the Subsidy Rolls of Somerset in 1327.

-Important Dates for the Crossmind family
+Early History of the Crossmind family

 This web page shows only a small excerpt of our Crossmind research.
 Another 69 words (5 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Crossmind History in all our PDF Extended History products and printed products wherever possible.

 Crossmind Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Crossmind has been spelled many different ways, including Crossman, Crosseman, Crosman, Croseman, Croixman, Croisman, Croxman, Croceman, Crossmen, Crossemen, Crosmen, Crossmann, Crosmann, Crouceman, Croiceman and many more.